markashleybell/markb.uk/content/helping-the-next-developer-readable-csharp-code.md

 ## Remove old code

 *Don't* just comment out old code and leave it there “just in case”.
 Having to scan large blocks of commented-out code increases cognitive load for future readers.
+It also makes searching the code less effective, because searches often return matches which are within commented blocks.

 If code is no longer used, *delete it and make a commit explaining why you did so*.
 If you later discover you need it after all, retrieve it from your version control system—that's what it's for!